Grace Under Fire: Premise

-At the beginning of the fifth season, Grace decided that the commute and long working hours at the ad agency were forcing her to spend almost all of her time away from her family.
-She quit the agency job, and began working in the administrative/business end of a construction company owned by D.C.
+At the beginning of the fifth season, Grace quits the agency due to the commute and long working hours, and began working in the administrative end of a construction company owned by D.C.
 (Don "D.C."
 Curry).
-Also in that season, Russell found some romantic interest in Dottie (Lauren Tom), a gossiping hairstylist who was also friends with Grace.
-Nadine after having given birth to her and Wade's long-awaited child, abruptly decided to leave Wade and move to Colorado.
-It was explained that her character and her child had left, while Wade stayed behind.
-Actress Julie White had left the show between seasons four and five, and did not reprise her role in a guest capacity.
+Russell finds romantic interest in Dottie (Lauren Tom), a gossiping hairstylist who is also friends with Grace.
+After giving birth, Nadine leaves Wade with her child and moves to Colorado.

-Throughout the entire five-year run, Grace's ex-husband Jimmy Kelly (Geoff Pierson) showed up, sometimes causing problems and at others miraculously clean and sober, trying to win Grace back.
-A reconciliation never quite happened, but the two did settle on a good friendship for the sake of the kids.
-Jimmy originally served as an off-screen character in season one, with Blake Clark occasionally portraying him in voice only.
-In the midst of Jimmy's attempts to become a better person, his father Emmett (guest star Bryan Clark) was revealed to be gay, after Grace and Rick inadvertently visit a gay bar and run into him there during a road trip; following Emmett's sudden death midway through the third season, his sexuality and the same-sex affair he kept secret was revealed to the rest of his family during his funeral.
-At this time, Jimmy's mother Jean (Peggy Rea), Grace's disapproving and moralizing former mother-in-law, offered to move in and help Grace raise the kids.
-Rea had previously guest-starred as Jean periodically.
+Throughout the entire series, Grace's ex-husband Jimmy Kelly (Geoff Pierson) often reappears, sometimes causing problems and at other times clean and sober, trying to win Grace back.
+The pair never reunite, but they settle into a good friendship for the sake of the kids.
+In the midst of Jimmy's attempts to become a better person, his father Emmett (Bryan Clark) is revealed to be gay, after Grace and Rick inadvertently run into him in a gay bar; following Emmett's sudden death, his sexuality and secret same-sex affair is revealed to the rest of his family during his funeral.
+At this time, Jimmy's mother Jean (Peggy Rea), Grace's disapproving and moralizing former mother-in-law, offers to move in and help Grace raise the kids.

-Russell reconciled with his estranged dad, Floyd (Tom Poston).
-By season three, Floyd ended up moving in with Russell and working with him in the pharmacy.
-Grace had a regular source of support from her sister Faith (Valri Bromfield) in the first two seasons.
-Another development came when Grace was contacted by her first child, Matthew (guest star Tom Everett Scott), whom she gave up for adoption in high school.
-Matthew had questions about his ancestry and ended up meeting his biological father (guest star Barry Bostwick).
+Russell reconciles with his estranged father Floyd (Tom Poston), who moves in with him and joins him at the pharmacy.
+Grace's sister Faith (Valri Bromfield) appears in the first two seasons as well as a regular source of support.
+In one episode, Grace is contacted by her first child, Matthew (guest star Tom Everett Scott), whom she gave up for adoption in high school; Matthew also meets his biological father (guest star Barry Bostwick).

-By the fifth season, Dot had replaced Nadine as Grace's friend and confidant, but abruptly stopped appearing on the show in early 1998 (though she was still mentioned).
-Instead, Grace's old friend Bev Henderson (Julia Duffy) came back to town and ended up moving in with the Kellys.
-Grace and Bev's personal reunion was the last major storyline of the series.
-Although she was joining the cast full-time, Duffy only appeared in two episodes of Grace Under Fire before the series was cancelled in mid-February 1998.
+In later seasons, Dot replaces Nadine in the role of friend and confidant, and in turn is replaced by Bev Henderson (Julia Duffy), an old friend who returns to town.
+Grace and Bev's personal reunion is the last major storyline of the series; the show was canceled shortly after the character's introduction.